Keelesdale station: Description

 The primary entrance and an off-street bus loop are located at the northeast corner of Eglinton Avenue and Trethewey Drive.
 A secondary entrance is located on the northwest corner of Eglinton Avenue and Trethewey Drive adjacent to York Memorial Collegiate.
 A third entrance is located at the southeast corner of Eglinton Avenue and Keele Street.
-The primary entrance will be fully accessible and have a station plaza with a landscaped public space.
-The station will have four bus bays plus on-street connections for TTC buses.
-Noise attenuation walls will be placed between the bus bays and neighbouring houses.
-There will be outdoor parking for 60 bicycles.
+The primary entrance is fully accessible and has a station plaza with a landscaped public space.
+The station has four bus bays outside the fare-paid area plus on-street connections for TTC buses.
+There is outdoor parking for 60 bicycles.

 During the planning stages for Line 5 Eglinton, the station was given the working name "Keele", which is identical to the pre-existing Keele station on Line 2 Bloor–Danforth.
-On November 23, 2015, a report to the TTC Board recommended giving a unique name to each station in the subway system (including Line 5 Eglinton).
-Thus, the LRT station was renamed "Keelesdale".
+In 2015, a report to the TTC board recommended giving a unique name to each station in the subway system (including Line 5 Eglinton).
+Thus, the station was given the final name "Keelesdale".
 Silverthorn was also considered.